Are There Natural or Organic Hair Fiber Products Available?

 Are there natural or organic hair fiber products available?

 Yes.
 The most natural hair fiber formulas are made from 100% plant-based cotton with no synthetic additives, silica, or chemical binders.
 Pure cotton fibers are hypoallergenic, safe for sensitive scalps, and free from the irritation risks that wool-derived or keratin-based formulas can cause.
-Always check the ingredient list before buying.
+Always check the full ingredient list before buying.

 What makes a hair fiber formula truly natural?